-The Trent source protection areas include the Crowe Valley, Kawartha-Haliburton, Lower Trent, and Otonabee-Peterborough Source Protection Areas.
+The Trent Source Protection Areas include the Crowe Valley, Kawartha-Haliburton, Lower Trent, and Otonabee-Peterborough Source Protection Areas.
 Together these areas cover a total of about 12,900 km2 and they encompass the entire Trent River watershed.
 Many of the major watercourses in the area form the navigation channel of the Trent-Severn Waterway.
-About 43% of the population of the Trent source protection areas is served by 46 municipal residential drinking water systems, which include 31 groundwater systems and 15 surface water systems.
+About 43% of the population of the Trent source protection areas is served by 47 municipal residential drinking water systems, which include 32groundwater systems and 15 surface water systems.

 The Ganaraska Region Source Protection Area covers 930 km2 of land and contains approximately 114 km2 of the Rice Lake watershed.
-About 70% of the population in the Ganaraska Region Source Protection Area (43,321 people) obtain their drinking water from 6 municipal residential drinking water
+Approximately 70% of the population in the Ganaraska Region Source Protection Area obtain their drinking water from 6 municipal residential drinking water systems, which include 3 groundwater systems and 3 surface water systems.

-Crowe Valley SPA
+Crowe Valley

+Hallburton

+SPA

+Otonabee

+Peterborough

-Otonabee Peterborough SPA
+SPA